 How does cryptocurrency have value?

-Crypto prices can also be influenced by news about how companies plan to use crypto, world events, and how governments decide to legislate and regulate it.
+Crypto prices can also be influenced by news about how companies plan to use crypto, world events, and even how governments decide to legislate and regulate it.

 What is cryptocurrency used for?